eclipse-lsp4j/lsp4j/documentation/releasing.md

 - [ ] Tag the release.
 Example: `git tag -a v0.16.0 HEAD -m"LSP4J 0.16.0" && git push origin v0.16.0`
 - [ ] Contribute to Simrel.
 See [Simrel contribution example](https://git.eclipse.org/r/#/c/158624/)
 - [ ] Create a [release page on github](https://github.com/eclipse/lsp4j/releases/new)
+- [ ] Link the Changelog to the release page
 - [ ] Make an announcement on lsp4j-dev based on the [release page on github](https://github.com/eclipse/lsp4j/releases/tag/v0.16.0).
 [Example on lsp4j-dev archives](https://www.eclipse.org/lists/lsp4j-dev/msg00063.html)
 - [ ] Update [documentation/releasing.md](https://github.com/eclipse/lsp4j/blob/main/documentation/releasing.md) with any changes that may have been made to the release process.
 - [ ] Create the endgame for the next release right away, especially as version numbers and restoring `-SNAPSHOT` need to be done right away.